Progressive wear of the meniscus, mechanical symptoms and management strategies

 Conservative treatment forms the basis of management.
 It is based on:

-- THE muscle strengthening stabilizing muscles,
+- muscle strengthening of the stabilizing muscles,

 This approach allows for relieve symptoms in the majority of cases and to avoid surgery.